DonaldKellett/iron-lambda/README.md

 Compared to STLC, the proof for SystemF needs more lifting lemmas so it can deal with deBruijn indices at the type level.

+### SystemF2

+Very similar to SystemF, but with higher kinds.

 ## LICENSE

 See [LICENSE](./blob/master/LICENSE) (copied from https://github.com/discus-lang/iron/blob/master/LICENSE)